 In 4 voices unison can be used between two lowest voices on downbeat if this is needed for melodic development.

+If both notes of tritone do not sound simultaneously, this is not considered a harmonic tritone.
+On the other hand, if both notes sound simultaneously, but do not start simultaneously, this is still considered a harmonic tritone.

 The following examples are allowed if rule §59 is not violated (two harmonies in one measure to avoid syncopation interruption in bass):